 Portobello mushrooms are meatier in texture and hold up well in the creamy alfredo sauce that binds this lasagna together.
-You could use other mushrooms, but trust me on this…baby bellas are worth the difference.
+You could use another type, but trust me on this...baby bella mushrooms are worth the difference.

 It's also important to grate the parmesan by hand in this recipe or your sauce will be grainy (and who wants that?)
 So, it takes a little effort on the back end, but you'll be glad you took this extra step.